WHAT IS Temporary Protected Status (TPS)?

 TPS is a temporary immigration status for eligible individuals from nations designated by the Secretary of Homeland Security during the designated period.
 The program provides qualifying individuals:

 - Permission to Stay – TPS provides permission for individuals to be present in the U.S. during the designated periods without being deported.

 - Opportunity to Re-Register – Individuals granted TPS may re-register for the protection if their country’s TPS designation was extended by the Secretary of Homeland Security.

 - Benefits – TPS beneficiaries are granted work authorization.

-A country may be designated for TPS by the Secretary of Homeland Security due to conditions that temporarily prevent safe return of the country’s citizens or the country’s inability to handle its citizens’ return adequately.
+A country may be designated for TPS by the Secretary of Homeland Security due to conditions that temporarily prevent the safe return of the country’s citizens or the country’s inability to handle its citizens’ return adequately.
 Conditions that may warrant TPS designation include:

 - Ongoing armed conflict (such as civil war)

 - An environmental disaster (such as an earthquake or a hurricane), or an epidemic (such as an Ebola outbreak)

 - Other extraordinary and temporary conditions that do not conflict with national interests

 The Secretary of Homeland Security may designate a country’s TPS for 6, 12, or 18 months.
 The Secretary may extend a country’s TPS period after the original 6, 12, or 18-month period ends.
 There is no limit on how many times a country’s TPS designation may be extended.